 Features To Consider When Buying a Chair for Your Home Office

-If you suffer from severe neck pain, you’re going to want a chair that offers total spinal support.
+If you suffer from severe neck hurt, you’re going to want a chair that offers total spinal support.
 That means:Lumbar Support Upper Back and Arm Support Head and Neck Support

 Sitting at your desk for 8 hours a day can become a test of strength and stamina if you pick the wrong chair.
 Ensure the following aspects of the chair match your height:Backrest Height and Length Lumbar Support Position Armrest Height Seat Depth Seat Height Head Support Height

 You don’t want to have to sit in a scrunched-up or stretched-out position to compensate for a chair that isn’t truly form-fitting.
 This may mean actually going to test a couple of chairs in person to see which specs fit you best.

 Finally, you want a cushioning that supports you, without being too hard or too soft.

 You need to be a bit like Goldilocks here.
 Memory foam can be great, but you may find that some types actually compact so much that they become hard in pressure points.

 Other, softer chairs may not offer you the right support as they “fade away” the longer you sit.

 Coldpressed foam and foam mixes tend to offer the best support for extended periods of time, but again you will want to go product testing to find the type that works best for your body type.

 If you’re bony, a softer chair will help with circulation.
 If you’re heavy, you may need a firmer chair for added support.